How to wash your hands in 11 steps: what the WHO recommends

 Follow these step-by-step WHO’s guidelines to ensure hygienic and thorough hand washing

 0- To start washing your hands, first wet them with water.
 This way it will be easier for you to spread the soap.

 1- Apply the soap to the palm of the hand in sufficient quantity to cover both hands.
-You can use our Detox Nutritive Shower Gel, which is also suitable for the hands, thanks to its composition based on natural surfactants derived from coconut, which generate a soft and creamy foam that respects the skin barrier, but you can of course use any other hand soap or disinfectant gel.
+You can use our Citrus Nourishing Shower Gel, which is also suitable for the hands, thanks to its composition based on natural surfactants derived from coconut, which generate a soft and creamy foam that respects the skin barrier, but you can of course use any other hand soap or disinfectant gel.

 2- With soap in hand, rub your palms together in circular movements.
 See how a smooth and creamy lather is generated.